foragerr/launch-jmeter/README.md

 When Jmeter GUI starts, in the console you will see the Jmeter version number that is being started.

+NOTE: Updating the jmeter maven plugin to 1.10.1 in the pom.xml will run Jmeter 2.13 but I had mixed results with that.

 ## What is included here

 In the ```src/test/jmeter``` folder you will find a number of sample Jmeter .jmx project files.
 After starting Jmeter, just browse to that folder and open one of the files with the Jmeter application.